Updated October 10, 2023

 In the above program, we can see how we have calculated the factorial of the given number 5, and the result is as displayed in the above screenshot.

 In Python, there is a recursion limit; unlike in other programming languages, we can create an infinite loop.
-So to check the recursion limit in the Python program, we have to use the sys module.
-In Python, if we are trying to calculate the above factorial function by passing the value of z as 3000, then it will give us a runtime error or RecursionError saying “maximum recursion depth is exceeded” because in Python, by default, the recursion function call stops after 1000 and to change this limit we have to use “setrecursionlimit()” of sys module to the desired value.
-Now let us demonstrate this in the below example.
+So, to check the recursion limit in the Python program, we have to use the sys module.
+In Python, if we are trying to calculate the above factorial function by passing the value of z as 3000, then it will give us a runtime error or RecursionError saying “maximum recursion depth is exceeded” because in Python, by default, the recursion function call stops after 1000.
+To change this limit, we must use the sys module’s “setrecursionlimit()” to the desired value.
+Now, let us demonstrate this in the below example.

 def factorial_func(z): if z == 1: print(z) return 1 else: print (z,'*', end=' ') return (z * factorial_func(z-1)) z = 2000 print("The factorial of the given number", z," is as follows:") print(factorial_func(z))

 So we can avoid the above problem by using the sys module with setrecursionlimit() in the below program.